 Jacksonville is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of North Carolina.
 With a population of 72,879 people and 28 associated neighborhoods, Jacksonville is the 14th largest community in North Carolina.
 There's nothing like the smell of a brand new house, and in Jacksonville, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Jacksonville, and putting down their money on brand new construction.
 Jacksonville’s real estate is, on average, some of the newest in the nation.
 Jacksonville does seem to be experiencing an influx of affluent people, because the median household income is $54,069.00.

-25.93% of the workforce is employed in the armed forces, making the military a huge focus of life in Jacksonville.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Accommodation and Retail industries respectively employ 16.32% and 15.81% of the civilian workforce.
+The armed forces are a huge part of the life in Jacksonville, employing 25.93% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Accommodation and Retail industries employ 16.32% and 15.81% of the civilian workforce, respectively.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.76% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.